- Why Prices Move So Fast With Certain News Announcements? - May 30, 2020

 Then, we can draw a Fibonacci retracement from the start to the end of the move.
 The 38.2, 50.0 and 61.8 Fib levels can all be considered for possible entry locations.

-In the example above, we see the price retraced to the 61.8 level before continuing lower.
 Our Stop Loss should be anchored above or below swing points.

 2. Day Trading